-If it was legal to show slide images in class, it is likely legal to show them to students via live video conferencing or in recorded videos.
-This may be a surprise if you have heard that there is a big difference between class lecture slides and online conference slides – but the issue is usually less offline versus online, than a restricted versus an unrestricted audience.
-As long as your new course video is being shared through course websites limited to the same enrolled students, the legal issues are fairly similar.
+Slide images that are legal to show in class a physical classroom setting are are likely legal to show them to students via live video conferencing or in recorded videos.
+The issue is usually less offline versus online, than a restricted versus an unrestricted audience.
+As long as your course video is being shared through course websites limited to the same enrolled students, the legal issues are fairly similar.

-Many instructors routinely post a copy of their slides as a file for students to access after in-person course meetings, which also likely doesn’t present any new issues after online course meetings, as long as they are posted in the course management system.
+Many instructors routinely post a copy of their slides as a file for students to access after in-person course meetings, which is unlikely to present any new issues after online course meetings, as long as they are posted in the course management system.

 Here, the differences between online and in-person teaching can be a bit more complex.
-Playing audio or video from physical media during an in-person class session is 100% legal at Georgia State University under a provision of copyright law called the “Classroom Use Exemption.”
+Playing audio or video from physical media during an in-person class session is legal under a provision of copyright law called the “Classroom Use Exemption.”
 However, that exemption does not cover playing the same media online.
 If you can limit audio and video use for your course to relatively brief clips, you may be able to include those in lecture recordings or live-casts under the copyright provision called fair use, or you may be able to rely on the TEACH Act.
 For media use longer than brief clips, look for media already licensed by the library (see below).
 Or, you may need to have students independently access the content outside of your lecture videos.
-Some further options are outlined below.

 There may be some practical differences in outcomes depending on where you post new course videos.
 On the University’s Kaltura platform, it is easy to control access at the level of individual videos.
 You also can post video to YouTube, and the same basic legal provisions apply even on YouTube.
 However, it is more likely that videos posted on YouTube may encounter some automated copyright enforcement, such as a takedown notice, or disabling of included audio or video content.
 These automated enforcement tools are often -incorrect- when they flag audio, video, or images included in instructional videos; they fail to account for fair use.